How to Register to Vote in Michigan

 You can register to vote in Michigan online, by mail or in-person at your local clerk's office.

-How to Vote Early in Michigan
+How to Vote Before Election Day in Michigan

 How do I request an absentee ballot if I have a disability?